Why Should you Do Extracurricular Activities (Based On Research)?

 One of the strongest positive aspects of extracurricular activities is the highly social and collaborative environment that it establishes.
 Students are often surrounded by a group of like-minded individuals which promotes a sense of community and belonging.
 Furthermore, many of these activities encourages skills such as teamwork and communication.

 To sum up, there are a lot of benefits to getting involved in extracurricular activities.
-There is more to life outside of the classroom, and not only can joining sporting clubs, orchestras or debating teams be really enjoyable, they’ll honestly instil so many valuable skills within you.
+There is more to life outside of the classroom, and extracurricular activities are not only really enjoyable, they’ll also instil so many valuable skills in you.
 Rather than detracting from time that you could be spent studying, they’re actually supplementing your learning by providing you with positive life experiences and skills.
-We hope this has either inspired you to start participating in activities that you’re interested in, or has reaffirmed that you’re doing the right thing by being involved!

 • Christison C (2013).
 The Benefits of Participating in Extracurricular Activities.
 BU Journal of Graduate Studies in Education, 5(2), 17-20.
 Available from: https://files.eric.ed.gov/fulltext/EJ1230758.pdf